 - 1. At the time of licensure renewal of any change in the location of beds; - 2.
 At least 30 working days prior to the date it wishes to increase the number of beds for which the facility is licensed; - 3.
-To request a single license document; - 1.
-To request simultaneous facility licensure inspections for all types of licensure held or sought; - 4.
+To request a single license document; - 4.
+To request simultaneous facility or service licensure inspections for all types of licensure held or sought; - 5.
 If new construction is planned, submit construction plans prior to construction for Department approval prior to occupancy or use.
-The Department may accept certification from an architect or engineer in lieu of Department review-; - 6.
-Within 24 hours of any client death that meets the following criteria: - a.
-For outpatient services, the death occurred during the time staff were responsible; - b.
-For inpatient services, the death is due to a client's elopement, suicide, or a violent act; - 7.
-Within 24 hours if the substance abuse treatment center has reason to believe that a client death was due to abuse or neglect by staff; - 8.
-Within 24 hours of an accident or natural disaster resulting in damage to the physical plant and having a direct or immediate adverse effect on the health, safety, and security of clients; or - 9.
-Within 24 hours of all facility fires. - 8.
-When a situation occurs that causes damage to the facility or a disruption in service.
-Such situation includes, but is not limited to, a natural disaster, water contamination, and disruption to any utilities for over 24 consecutive hours; or - 9.
-When there is a communicable disease outbreak.
+The Department may accept certification from an architect or engineer in lieu of Department review; - 6.
+Within 24 hours of any client death that due to a client's elopement, suicide, or a violent act;